 - Move around in your company.
 Or, move around among companies.
 Daryl offered this up as a tonic he used before founding his consulting firm.
 Every three years is about right.
 Keep your network strong and find mentors outside of your department.

 - Just plain move!
 Avoid planting your butt in that chair for long periods.
 Get up and walk around every hour or so.
 Get outside for a five-minute walk.
 Stack up some boxes and crates to make a standing work station.
 Sitting kills.

 - Try hard to find and keep a good boss.
 Part of this requires you to be a dang good worker bee.
 Make your boss look good.
-Do what he or she asks in a timely manner, and honestly, just show that you give a sh*t.
+Do what he or she asks promptly, and honestly, just show that you give a sh*t.
 Too often, the employees on the chopping block are the ones who lack a sense of urgency and can’t be relied on to get the job done.
 Be reliable, and be a results-getter who makes friends in the process.

 - Use ALL of your vacation days.
 Don’t sacrifice your time off because your work is “too important.”
 Sustainable success requires you to get away regularly and as often as possible.
 Avoid taking work with you on vacation.
 Save it for the absolute crunch time situations, not to show off how dedicated you are just catching up on emails on a Saturday night.
 Paid time off is part of your COMPENSATION.
 Use it.

 Slow down.
 Play pranks on your cubicle neighbors.
 Slow down.
 Ride your bike to work and recall the joys of childhood freedom.
 Slow down.
 Watch the “Office” on Netflix to commiserate with the millions stuck in the same situation.
-Slow down.
 Try to have fun.
 Time goes a lot quicker than you’d like it to, even in those draining, cubicle life years.